alexvmt/TeraiNet/README.md

 ![confusion_matrix](media/confusion_matrix.png 'confusion_matrix')

-There appears to be some confusion between leopard and rhino, other carnivores and buffalo, deer and black bear, buffalo and rhino, rhino and bird, and elephant and bird.
+There appears to be some confusion between leopard and rhino, other carnivores and deer, rhino and buffalo, rhino and bird, and elephant and bird.
+I believe that there are several instances in the present data where there are birds sitting on elephants, which obviously leads to erronous annotations.

 *Note: There are only ~300 tiger images on LILA BC.
 I didn't use them in training and validation but instead put all of them in `test2` to examine how the model would potentially generalize to tiger camera trap images from another source than the tiger training images